m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 **One-shot signals** refer to signals that will only interrupt once.
 This means that from the perspective of the user level thread, n signals will look exactly like one signal.
 One-shot signals must also be explicitly re-enabled every time.

-**Real Time Signals** refer to signals that will interrupt as many times are they are raised.
+**Real-Time Signals** refer to signals that will interrupt as many times are they are raised.
 If n signals occur, the handler will be called n times.

 ## Interrupts as Threads
 To avoid the deadlock situation we covered before with regards to handler code trying to lock a mutex that the thread had already locked, perhaps it makes sense to have handler code exist in its own thread.

 This way, when the thread tries to acquire the mutex, it will block just like any other thread, but will not deadlock.
 Eventually, the thread holding the mutex will release it, and the handling thread may acquire it.

 Dynamic thread creation is expensive!
 Need to only create a new thread if we need it.
-If the handler doesn't block, execute on interrupted thread's stack.
+If the handler doesn't block, execute on the interrupted thread's stack.
 Don't make a new thread!

 To eliminate the cost of dynamic thread creation, the kernel pre-creates and -initializes thread structures for interrupt routines.
 This can help reduce the time it takes for an interrupt to be handled.